cmcfarlane/meta/Reading-List.md

 Reed, Isaac Ariail. *Interpretation and Social Knowledge: On the Use of Theory in the Human Sciences*.
 University of Chicago Press, 2011.

+Rhodes, Lorna. *Total Confinement: Madness and Reason in the Maximum Security Prison*.
+University of California Press, 2004.

 Sharzer, Greg. *No Local: Why Small-Scale Alternatives Won't Change the World*.
 Zer0 Books, 2012.

 Slotkin, Richard. *Regeneration Through Violence: The Mythology of the American Frontier, 1600-1860*.
 Wesleyan UP, 1973.